stared/jekyll-blog-pre-2022/_posts/2017/2017-09-30-dating-for-nerds-gender-differences.markdown

 * [Is There Anything Good About Men?](http://www.denisdutton.com/baumeister.htm) by Roy F. Baumeister

-It happens at a very physiological level, see:
+It happens also at a very physiological level, see:

 * [Milk composition differs based on a baby’s sex and a mother’s wealth](https://www.scientificamerican.com/article/boys-and-girls-may-get-different-breast-milk/) by Marissa Fessenden at Scientific American